 Deciding on the home design that you love begins with a list—a list of why.
-Understand why you are building new.
+First, understand why you are building new.
 Is it for less or more space?
 Better comfort or for a home that better fits your lifestyle?
-Answering such questions must help uncover what your requirements are, both on a family level or as an individual.
+Answering such questions must help uncover your requirements, both on a family level or as an individual.

 After you have your list of needs down, you can then begin thinking about the physical elements of the house itself.